-Super-Dad Marohi has just hatched his ninth chick in nine years out on the Tutukaka Coast!
+Super-Dad Marohi has just hatched his ninth chick in four years out on the Tutukaka Coast!

 After 74 nights of nesting, the emergence of Marohi’s newest chick has thrilled the hard working Tutukaka Landcare group.
 Their 10,000 ha predator control network and excellent dog owners means the local kiwi are again nesting successfully and safely.